Is Depression a Disease?

 - Feeling a barrier between them and the world

 Is Depression a Disease?
 Working with the Mind of Depressed People

-Just notice what happens when you explore these questions, just notice how your attention shifts and how you can get a sense of how your situation can in fact change…
+Just notice what happens when you explore these questions, just see how your attention shifts and how you can get a sense of how your situation can, in fact, change…

 Do you want to know more?
 Read my book: Happiness is Depressing (out in English soon): and if you’re a therapist or coach come and join my 2-day masterclass: Depression Coaching.
 You will be astounded by what you will learn.